mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 off, um, authentication or just the flow of things that is really beyond the scope of tools right now.
 Right.
 So if you're, for example, sending out.
 Let's say that you're somebody is requesting a password reset, right?
-So the whole, uh, workflows through dat can be very, very broken and there are no tools that, right.
+So the whole, uh, workflows through that can be very, very broken and there are no tools that, right.
 An alpha example can check for that.
-So that definitely has to be done manually by, by person and very similar in the cultural sense.
+So that definitely has to be done manually by, by person and very similar in the code review sense.
 Right.
 So, um, there are really good static analysis tools, but there's always things that just the tool cannot do for you.
 So they are complimentary, I would say.
 Okay,

-**Michaela:**[00:54:18] thanks.
+**Maror:**[00:54:18] thanks.
 So that's all we have time for today, unfortunately.
 Um, but hopefully we can also down again cause it's been great.
-Um, so thank you everyone for joining us, we will be sending a follow-up email with the recording and McKayla and Leon's contact information for whoever wants to get in touch with them.
-And thank you McKayla.
+Um, so thank you everyone for joining us, we will be sending a follow-up email with the recording and Michaela and Liran's contact information for whoever wants to get in touch with them.
+And thank you Michaela.
 And thank you again.

 **McKayla:**[00:54:38] Yeah.
 Thank you so much.
 Let's refund.